12 Tips to a Happier and Healthier Birth

 If you read my 6 Tips to a Happier + Healthier Pregnancy, you are well on your way to having a happier and healthier birth as well!
 Those tips can definitely help you have a great pregnancy and birth, but there are a few more things you can do to have the birth experience that you want.
 (This is assuming that you are wanting a vaginal birth.)
-Since these tips have a few more steps, I have separated this into two posts.
-Here are the first 6 tips to a happier and healthier birth!
+Here are the first 12 tips to a happier and healthier birth!

 1. Write a Birth Plan

 Writing out a birth plan can be extremely helpful because it makes you think about each part of labor and how you would like for it to go.
-The whole act of writing out a birth plan actually requires you to learn about your options and say what you would prefer to happen throughout the process, which is empowering!
-It also gets everyone that is helping you on the same page.
+The whole act of writing out a birth plan actually requires you to learn about all of your options and think about what you would prefer to happen throughout the process, which is empowering!
+It also gets everyone that is supporting you on the same page.

-I actually prefer to call a birth plan “birthing goals” because labor and birth doesn’t always go the way as you plan.
-It’s always good to be flexible so remembering that these are your goals and to be adaptable to change is important.
-Again, this exercise educates you on your options so you can handle those changes and ultimately have a more satisfying birth.
+I actually prefer to call a birth plan “birthing goals” because labor and birth don’t always go as you plan.
+It’s always good to be flexible and remember that these are your goals.
+Being adaptable to change is important.
+Again, this exercise educates you on your options so that you can handle those changes and ultimately have a more satisfying birth.

 2. Create a Support Team

-Your husband/partner will more than likely be by your side throughout your labor (unless you or your partner do not feel comfortable), but you also want to ensure that everyone that is going to be in your birthing room understands your wants and desires.
-Make sure to ask your doctor/midwife questions so that you know that they are supportive of the birth that you want.
+Your husband/partner will more than likely be by your side throughout your labor (unless you or your partner do not feel comfortable).
+Whoever is with you on your birthing day needs to understand your wants and desires.
+Make sure to ask your doctor/midwife all of your questions during your prenatal visits.
+By hearing their responses you will know if they are going to be supportive of the birth that you want.
 (Here is a list of questions to ask your OB!)

-*Tip: If you are having your baby at the hospital, you won’t know who your nurse is, but if you feel like the nurse that is attending to you isn’t supportive of your wants and needs, your husband/partner can always request a new nurse by speaking to the charge nurse at the nurses’ station.
-Again, this is your birth and if you aren’t feeling supported, you can request for someone new.
+*Tip: If you are having your baby at the hospital, you unfortunately won’t know who your nurse is.
+However, if you feel like the nurse that is assigned to your room isn’t supportive of your wants and needs, your husband/partner can always request a new nurse.
+They can go to the nurses’ station and ask to speak with the charge nurse.
+Again, this is your birth and if you aren’t feeling supported or heard, you can request for someone new.